EmuDeck/emudeck.github.io/docs/emulators/steamos/dolphin.md

     1. <img src="https://user-images.githubusercontent.com/108900299/196016662-edbef7c2-5e3e-4280-8efb-d1a9eda9df59.png" height="300">
     2. I named my profile `EXAMPLE`
 6. Close out of the `Controller Settings` menu.

-7. To use this profile, choose one of the following methods:
-    1. Set it for a specific game: #how-to-set-dolphin-controller-profiles-on-a-per-game-basis
-    2. Select the profile in game, by tilting the `Left Joystick`, `Left` or `Right` (For Wii) or `Up` or `Down` (For GameCube), until your profile name appears in the top left.
-        1. View the full list of Dolphin hotkeys here: [Hotkeys](#dolphin-hotkeys)
+#### How to Use Your Newly Created Controller Profile

+This section went over how to create a Dolphin controller profile.
+With this newly  created profile, you may either set it for a specific game, see [How to Set Dolphin Controller Profiles On a Per-Game Basis](#how-to-set-dolphin-controller-profiles-on-a-per-game-basis) or use hotkeys to select your newly created profile on the fly.

+To learn more about how to use the pre-configured hotkeys, read below.

+##### Hotkeys

+While in game, you can use the following hotkeys to cycle through profiles:

+* Wii: `Select` + tilt the `Left Joystick` `Left` or `Right`
+* GameCube: `Select` + tilt the `Left Joystick` `Up` or `Down

+**Warning:** Creating too many controller configurations may make it difficult to cycle through and pick the one you would like to use.

 ***